bradbase/xlcalculator/README.md

     - =DATE(1, 1, 1) gets interpreted as =DATE(1)
   - If you delete the sheets which are associated with a defined name, file reading breaks.
   - Ranges aren't being tokenized or eval properly.
 Example found in the function CHOOSE
+  - Reading some dates causes a tokenizing problem. eg; =DATE(2024,1,1)